Lung and Thoracic Oncology Program

 - Metastatic diseases

-The Center for Cancer Prevention and Treatment at St. Joseph Hospital recently received national recognition by earning re-accreditation from the American College of Surgeons Commission on Cancer (CoC).
-This demonstrates our commitment to providing key quality cancer care to every patient.
+With these commitments, The Center for Cancer Prevention and Treatment at St. Joseph Hospital is recognized and re-accredited by the American College of Surgeons Commission on Cancer (CoC).

-Ranked as one of the nation’s High Performing Hospitals in Lung Cancer Surgery by U.S. News & World Report, St. Joseph Hospital is a leader in lung cancer management, offering an unmatched level of sensitivity, expertise and comprehensive services to treat your condition.
+We are also ranked as one of the nation’s High Performing Hospitals in Lung Cancer Surgery by U.S. News & World Report

-St. Joseph Hospital’s Lung and Thoracic Oncology Program is led by John Maurice, MD, Program Director.
+The St. Joseph Hospital Lung and Thoracic Oncology Program is led by Program Director John Maurice, MD.